joshkuminski/OpenVision/README.md

 OpenVision is the Framework for processing video from the [OpenVision Traffic Camera](https://github.com/joshkuminski/OpenVision-Traffic-Camera) module.
 With the OpenVision Camera this project can achieve 95%+ accuracy.
+You of course can use any video source you like, but accuracy is not guaranteed.

 # OpenVision
 Vehicle Detection and Tracking for Traffic Counts and Analytics.